 ♦ Immediately sprinkle chopped pecans onto the uncooked side of each pancake.
 The reason I do this instead of just mixing it into the batter is because when you flip the pancake the exposed side of the pecan will touch the pan and become toasted.
 It totally enhances the flavor of the nut!

-More recipes to come within the next few weeks.
+More recipes to come.
 Check back soon!